jabrealmoe/atlas/README.md

-# Welcome to your CDK TypeScript project
+# Welcome to an Atlassian Deployment using CDK

 You should explore the contents of this project.
-It demonstrates a CDK app with an instance of a stack (`AtlasStack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.
+It demonstrates a CDK app with an instance of a stack (`AtlasStack`) which contains an AWS 2 EC2s and 2 AWS RDS instances.
+This is for a Confluence integration and Jira Data Center implementation (standalone and not clustered)

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

 ## Useful commands

-* `npm run build`   compile typescript to js
-* `npm run watch`   watch for changes and compile
-* `npm run test`    perform the jest unit tests
 * `cdk deploy`      deploy this stack to your default AWS account/region
-* `cdk diff`        compare deployed stack with current state
-* `cdk synth`       emits the synthesized CloudFormation template